NeuralVFX/head-pose-estimation-opencv/README.md

 ![](examples/unity_example.gif)
 # Realtime-Head-Pose-Open-CV

 This project is a C++ implimentation of realtime headpose tracking using OpenCV and DLIB.
+An example of integrating this in Unity can be found in [Unity-Head-Pose-Example](https://github.com/NeuralVFX/unity-head-pose-example).

 ## Notes